marinabrcls/marinabrcls/README.md

 #### My name is Marina Barcelos, but you can call me `Nina`.
 I'm a **front-end developer**, recently arrived in the tech world.
 I'm currently studying at a school called Trybe to become a full-stack developer. <br>
-I'm a natural communicator - listening  and speking from the heart are my main soft skills.
+I'm a natural communicator - listening  and speking from the heart are my main soft skills.<br>
 I'm passionate about all things design-related and I see coding as the ultimate key to design our world. <br>
 In my free time I like to cook, bake and binge-watch my favorite TV shows.
 I'm proudly bissexual, married to a woman and a mother to 3 amazingly cute cats.